-The WorkSafe Agent (the Agent) can pay the reasonable costs of services delivered under the Early Intervention Physiotherapy Framework where required as a result of a work-related injury or illness under Victorian workers compensation legislation (the legislation).
+The WorkSafe Agent (the Agent) can pay the reasonable costs of services delivered under the Early Intervention Physiotherapy Framework (EIPF) where required as a result of a work-related injury or illness under Victorian workers compensation legislation (the legislation).

 The Agent will periodically review a worker's entitlement to physiotherapy services to ensure that they remain reasonable for the work-related injury or illness and are payable under the legislation.

 The EIPF is a service model that recognises the importance of early treatment in facilitating return to work and return to health outcomes.

 Any physiotherapist can enroll in the EIPF by completing the required training and signing a declaration to provide services in line with the Clinical Framework.